upenn-acg/cis501/lab5-superscalar/lab5-superscalar.md

 For ease of reference in the next section, in case (1) we say that "`D.A` has a LTU dependence".
 In case (2) we say that "`D.B` has a LTU dependence".
 Cases (3) and (4) are called "superscalar dependencies".

-Note: It's possible to have more than one dependence present.
+Note: It's possible to have more than one dependence present in a given cycle.

 ### Rules for stalling: